mosierkyle/galvanize-health-ai/README.md

 # Galvanize Health AI

 Galvanize Health is an AI powered health and fitness web application.
-It helps you get started on your health and fitness journey by building you a custom Fitness, Diet, and Supplimentation plan for FREE.
+It helps you get started on your health and fitness journey by building you a custom Fitness, Diet, and Supplementation plan for FREE.

 <li>Create an Account</li>
 <li>Answer some questions about your current health condition</li>